Use consideration. Divide by 100, round up, then multiply by $0.70.

 No $2,450 cap.
 Calculate intangible tax separately when required.

-The cap applies to the unsecured note tax, not to recorded mortgages.
+The cap applies to standalone notes and written obligations, not to recorded mortgages.

 The exam setup rule